KEY Ctrl + A | MEANING Select all contents of the page |

 The four basic features common to all VPN connections are:

-The capability of limiting access to only authorized users to the
+Authorization: The capability of limiting access to only authorized users to the VPN.

 Confidentiality: The capability of preventing anyone else from reading the data outside of the VPN.